The world's most fascinating abandoned towns and cities | KRDO

 While this UNESCO World Heritage site has become a significant tourist destination over the years, Hashima has a dark past.

-During the period beginning in the 1930s and until the end of World War II, Koreans and others were brought to the island against their will and forced to work under harsh conditions, according to UNESCO.
+During World War II, Koreans and others were brought to the island against their will and forced to work under harsh conditions, according to UNESCO.

 Death toll figures related to that period vary widely and Hashima’s history remains a source of contention in the region.